HONOR 1 – Honors Colloquium (1; max total 6 units)

 Introduction to the practice and scholarship of American theatre today.
 Application

-of critical methodology for four areas of theatrical production (1) theatre architecture,
+of critical methodology for four areas of theatrical production: (1) theatre architecture,

 (2) acting, (3) directing, and (4) design.
-Attendance at two to three theatre performances
+Attendance at 2-3 theatre performances

 is required.